RahulPol/react-with-auth0/ReduxSetup.md

   If you click on the Dispatch user input button now, the user_input action will be dispatched with payload which contains user input.
 At the reducer side the state will be updated and the new variable user_text in the state will contain the user input.
 After which your component will be automatically re rendered and in the mapstatetoprop function the dispatched user input will be assigned to prop which then showed on the UI.
   -------------------------------------------------commit to git---------------------------------------------

-  We have completed the flow of adding redux state to your APP, then using the actions to update the state using reducers.
+  We have completed the flow of adding redux state to your APP, using the actions to update the state using reducers.
 This is done through single reducer, however in complex application you have various reducers for various purposes.
 For eg. You will have Auth reducer that will contain state representing user name, user's logged in status, etc and other reducer like Preference reducer that contain state representing logged in user's preference like his preffered font style, background color etc. So in react you don't create separate reducer per component rather create a reducer per state functionality.
 And then you combine these reducers to have single state.
   To illustrate this we will create a rootReducer which is combination of reducer1 which contains single state property ie stateProp1 & user_reducer which contains user_text.

 11. Add Root reducer